 The unbundling is still going on.
 Even though there are already many marketplaces, there are plenty of niches for new ones to slot in and improve existing industries.
-This means that building a marketplace startup can still be very lucrative.
+Building a marketplace startup is still very lucrative.

 The most significant increases in complexity are: